About Promise Pipeline

 - SVG-based network graph visualization with three views (Watershed, Canopy, Strata)

-- Cascade simulation engine with empirical parameters from Weibull survival analysis (85,000+ observations)
+- Cascade simulation engine with empirical parameters from Weibull survival analysis and Lindblad master equation fits (129,000+ observations across 6 datasets)

 - Hex-encoded promise fingerprinting (128-bit headers, SHA-256 composition)